Stuart Hinds - Treating Cubital Tunnel Syndrome

 Trigger Point Therapy

-Whilst CTS is understood to be a condition that is caused by compression
+CTS is generally understood to be a condition that is caused by compression

-to the ulnar nerve often by connective tissue or bone, it may also sometimes be caused functionally by trigger points in the Triceps, Flexor Carpi Radialis and Ulnaris muscles.
+to the ulnar nerve often by connective tissue or bone.
+However, it may also be caused functionally with the development of active trigger points in the triceps, flexor carpi radialis and ulnaris muscles.

 Any change in shoulder, wrist, or elbow mechanics over time may manifest in areas of tight muscles where trigger points may develop.